relaycorp/ddos-report/src/content/docs/tactics/unmetered-dns.md

 which can lead to increased costs.

 To mitigate this, you should use a DNS provider that offers unmetered DNS lookups.
-Many cloud-based [reverse proxy](./reverse-proxies.md) services offer this feature.
+Some [cloud-based reverse proxy services](./reverse-proxies.md#cloud-based-proxies) offer this feature.

 ## See also